Dreaming381/Latios-Framework-Documentation/Tech Adventures/Part 1 - Source Generators 1.md

 And that makes source generators a great choice for this “Tech Adventures” article series, where I will be exploring technology I’m less familiar with.
-My goal is that you the leader will be able to learn with me or point out the things I get wrong.
+My goal is that you the reader will be able to learn with me or point out the things I get wrong.

 ## Why Source Generators?
 Why Now?